njaurigue/cse15l-lab-reports/lab-report-2-week-4.md

 # Lab Report 2: Week 4 - Debugging
-In Labs 3 and 4, we explored different unique cases for the **MarkdownParse.java** file, which is designed to return all links (*excluding images*) of a given file.
-In the following report, we'll take a closer look at the following 3 examples:
+In Labs 3 and 4, we explored different input cases for the **MarkdownParse.java** file, which is designed to return all links (*excluding images*) of a given file.
+In the following report, we'll take a closer look at the following 3 examples, which required futher alterations to **MarkdownParse.java** to return the expected output:
 1. A file that includes image links
 `![here's an image!](image.url)`
 2. A file that follows the link format, but with additional text between parentheses and brackets